MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/sample-create-process-using-template.md

 ---
-title: "Sample: Create a process using a template (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Sample: Create a process using a template (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "This sample demonstrates how to create a workflow process using a template using the CreateWorkflowFromTemplateRequest" ms.custom: ms.date: 10/31/2017